 (This page may contain affiliate links which means I may earn a small commission at no extra cost to you.
 You can read my full disclaimer policy here.)

-You could have a blog with a fitness niche, a craft niche, blogging niche, a mom niche, and so forth.
+You could have a blog that’s in the fitness niche, a craft niche, a food niche, a mom niche, the travel niche.

 How Do You Figure Out YOUR Niche?
 And How Do You Know it’s the RIGHT Niche?

-But you can’t just be passionate about it.
-You need to choose something that you actually KNOW about too!
+But unfortunately, you can’t just be passionate about it.
+You need to choose something that you actually know about too.

 So even though you love blah blah blah, if you feel like you really don’t know that much about it.
 Better to just not do it.

-Cause I mean, how are you gonna write enough content for it?
-And how are you gonna answer those questions that your audience is gonna ask you about it?
+Cause how are you gonna write enough content for it?
+And how are you gonna answer questions that people may ask you on your blog?

 You’ll just be making things harder for yourself and making roadblocks where they don’t need to be.

-When you’re thinking of what to blog about to make money, think of the types of blogs that make money that you already know do.
+One thing you could do is try thinking of the types of blogs that make money that you already know do.

 Once you’ve figured out what your niche is gonna be, it’s time to…